Who are the Canadian Roots Exchange?

 Canadian Roots organizes experiential educational programs and field schools in Indigenous host communities across Canada.
 Our programs range from 5 days to 3 weeks.
 Participants have the opportunity to learn in both formal and informal settings.
 CRE emphasizes personal growth and leadership development through individual and group learning, and personal reflection facilitated by project coordinators, Elders and educators from each community.
 Through exchanges, participants engage in active, experiential learning that sheds light on Nation to nation relationships, as well as the histories and current realities of Indigenous communities.

 With every program, Canadian Roots Exchange brings together a diverse team of youth whereby half of the youth are from First Nations, Inuit or Métis backgrounds and the other half of the group from non-Indigenous backgrounds.
 Each team is co-led by Indigenous and non-Indigenous leaders.
 We draw people together from all facets of society for intimate cultural experiences across Canada and strive to make our programs accessible.
-To this day we have served over 1,500 youth through over 23 exchange programs, conferences and youth-led workshops and an additional 9000+ people have watched our award winning documentaries.

 Canadian Roots Exchange delivers youth-led workshops that aim to raise awareness of Indigenous histories, cultures and current realities.
 Workshops are facilitated by Indigenous and non-Indigenous youth and help participants to dispel stereotypes, deepen their knowledge of the history including the struggles and triumphs of Indigenous peoples.
 Workshops can be custom designed to meet the needs of a group and Canadian Roots Exchange has designed and delivered workshops for both youth and adults.
 We have designed and delivered workshops that have ranged from a few hours to 2 days.